-Tunnel used by Jaish militants to enter India for 26/11-like attack found
+Tunnel used by Jaish terrorists to enter India for 26/11-like attack found

 Srinagar, Nov 22: A massive operation is underway near the International border in Samba sector to unearth an underground tunnel which was suspected to have been used by four Jaish-e-Mohammad terrorists to sneak into the country from Pakistan, said officials on Sunday.